En-Be/Tanks2/APPROACH.md

 - Tried flipping the icon for mirroring but might have to have two images, or a flipped child, or a an animation seperate from the original
 - Drew a new icon

+## Session 16

+**Thu Sep 26 14:57:36 - Thu Sep 26 15:24:18**

+**To do**
+- Finish icons
+- Health shake animation

+**Done**
+- Signed up to Vectr so I can save the working file
+- Remade the icon
+- Added numbers
+- Exported pngs
+- Edited lines in Krita